Towaiji/rewind/RewindApp/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Authentication

+This project uses Firebase Authentication.
+The Firebase config is already set up in `firebase.ts`.
+Simply run `npm install` to install dependencies and start the app.
+You can create an account or log in using the provided screens.

 ## Get a fresh project

 When you're ready, run: